-For example, the 8 month sleep regression is sometimes referred to as the 9 month sleep regression, or even 10 month sleep regression.
+Note: the 4 month sleep regression happens anywhere between 3 – 5 months as is sometimes known as the 3 or 5 month sleep regression.

 This is when you’ll quickly develop the reactions of a ninja to bridge the gap between cycles in a single nap with rocking and shushing.

 Why Do Babies Have a Sleep Regression at 4 Months?